JetBrains/guide/site/python/tutorials/intro-aws/deploying/index.md

 video: "https://youtu.be/mqNTLSOcSOw"
 ---

-In this tutorial we are going to deploy our functions in AWS and test it through Postman.
+In this tutorial, we are going to deploy our functions in AWS and test it through Postman.

 ## Beginning Launch in AWS